-502(g);
+502(f);

-- (4) fails to file, cause to be filed or send a termination statement as required by Section 15-9-502(f); - (5) fails to comply with the provisions of this Crow/Apsaalooke Secured Transactions Act dealing with explanations of calculations of surplus or deficiency (Section 15-9-616(a)), and whose failure is part of a pattern, or consistent with a practice, of noncompliance. - (f) Statutory damages: noncompliance with the provisions of this debtor or consumer obligor may recover damages under subsection (b) and, in addition, \$500 in each case from a person that, without reasonable cause, fails to comply with a request for an accounting (Section 15-9-207).
-A recipient of a request under Section 15-9-207 which never claimed an interest in the collateral or obligations that are the subject of a request under that section has a reasonable excuse for failure to comply with the request within the meaning of this subsection. - (g) Limitation of security interest: noncompliance with Crow/Apsaalooke collateral or a statement of account under Section 15-9-207, the secured party may claim a security interest only as shown in the list or statement included in the request as against a person that is reasonably misled by the failure.
+(5) fails to comply with the provisions of this Chapter dealing with explanations of calculations of surplus or deficiency (15- 9-616(a)), and whose failure is part of a pattern, or consistent with a practice, of noncompliance.

+(f) [Statutory damages: noncompliance with the provisions of this Chapter dealing with a request for an accounting.]
+A debtor or consumer obligor may recover damages under this section (b) and, in addition, \$500 in each case from a person that, without reasonable cause, fails to comply with a request for an accounting (15-9-207).
+A recipient of a request under 15-9-207 which never claimed an interest in the collateral or obligations that are the subject of a request under that 15- has a reasonable excuse for failure to comply with the request within the meaning of this section.

+(g) [Limitation of security interest: noncompliance with Chapter.]
+If a secured party fails to comply with a request regarding a list of collateral or a statement of account under 15-9-207, the secured party may claim a security interest only as shown in the list or statement included in the request as against a person that is reasonably misled by the failure.